-It is recommended the Shire allocate ongoing support to each of these groups to ensure their continuing activity and improvement, rather than encumbrance, as a result of the lease.
+It is recommended the Shire allocates ongoing support to each of these groups to ensure their continuing activity and improvement, rather than encumbrance, as a result of the lease.
 This can take many forms including direct payment, subsidisation, training, equipment, and use of other facilities off-site.

-It is understood that volunteer groups would continue a range of current activities if lease of the site is undertaken including:
+It is understood that volunteer groups would continue a range of current activities if lease of the Site is undertaken including:

-- Planting, rehabilitation, weeding with support from Landcare SJ (subject to grants). - Daily maintenance (rubbish, fallen trees, and branches). - General community monitoring and reporting of vandalism.
+- Planting, rehabilitation, weeding (subject to grants) - Minor daily maintenance (fallen branches) - General community monitoring and reporting of vandalism